Sleepsense: Implementing SleepSense Technology for Hospitalized Older Adults

 The team aims to explore the feasibility and acceptability of SleepSense® technology in an in-patient subacute geriatric and psychiatric setting.
 SleepSense® is a non-wearable, unobtrusive sleep monitoring sensor, different from the currently in place visual checks and nursing documentation, which uses a Somnolog.
 This study will be guided by the Collaborative Action Research framework, ensuring a comprehensive approach.

 The findings from this study will provide insight as to whether a sleep sensor placed under the foot of the bed is an effective, objective, and feasible means of sleep monitoring.
-This study aligns with the VCH collaborative care model to facilitate improved patient care and outcomes.
+This study aligns with the VCH collaborative care model to facilitate improved patient care and outcomes and is supported by the Vancouver Coastal Health Research Institute (VCHRI) as part of VCHRI 2023 Team Grant Awards.

 Co-investigator/primary contact: Cromwell G. Acosta, RN, at cromwell.acosta@vch.ca